Isaac24-Y/Sharkmageddon/README.md

 ### **Sensors Integration**

-Our project also considers real-world sensor integration for future deployments:
+Our project also considers real-world sensor integration for future deployments on sharks.
+The proposed device has a V-shaped design, which improves hydrodynamics and stability during swimming, reducing drag and allowing for more natural shark movement.
+The structure is made from biocompatible materials, ensuring safe and temporary attachment without harming the animal.

+The dual-arm V configuration also allows sensors to capture data from multiple directions, improving spatial coverage for acoustic and movement measurements.
+This setup enables a richer understanding of the shark’s surroundings, including environmental changes, sound sources, and behavioral patterns.

 | Component        | Purpose               | Design Notes                            |
 | ---------------- | ------------------- | --------------------------------------- |